-- into two Districts in 1872, and finally given a third District again in 1927.
-Go to the middle one. - 24.
-Count the total number of middle places on the map, enter that total in the second space of the key, and then go to the only adjacent one. - 25.
-After being arrested within this District's territory in 1807, Aaron Burr was brought to Richmond, Virginia for his treason trial Chief Justice John Marshall presiding.
-Check out the arrest site in McIntosh, then hop a plane and fly back to the place where the Burr-Jefferson electoral vote count occurred. - 26.
+- fly back to the site where the Burr-Jefferson electoral vote count occurred.
+[D.C.
+District of Columbia] - 26.
 After John Brown's 1859 raid on the federal arsenal at Harper's Ferry, there was disagreement whether he should be prosecuted in state or federal court.
 The state court option won, resulting in Brown being tried within this District's territory for treason, murder, and inciting a slave insurrection.
-The raid and trial helped set in motion events without which this District would never have existed. - 27.
+The raid and trial helped set in motion events without which this District would never have existed.
+[N.D.
+West Virginia] - 27.
 After sleuthing your way across the country you've likely worked up a thirst.
 So let's pop over to this District, in which a November 30, 1919 newspaper reported of the previous day's proceedings: "A remarkable thing happened in United States District Court yesterday morning.
 When the case of the United States versus Ten Gallons of Whiskey was called, the defendant came into court without a friend or claimant.
 There was no one in this moonshine-torn state to plead for leniency for Ten Gallons, and the court could do nothing else than order the defendant destroyed.
 This proceeding was repeated, but with lesser cause for wonderment, in the libel cases of the government against four and one-half bottles Injection Zip; versus thirteen dozen boxes Black Caps; versus Cummings Pill mass; versus Santal Oil.
 No owners appeared in behalf of the defendants and orders of destruction were entered."
+[S.D.
+West Virginia]

 28. Meet me at the Three Sisters.
+[W.D.
+Pennsylvania]

 And there was VD, just as he promised.
 I found him standing on the Ninth Street span.
 This time, he had his hand extended.
 "Nicely done.
 It took you long enough, but I knew you'd make it to the end.
-You always were resourceful."
+You always were resourceful.

 "I'm not sure you realize it, but you've already completed the mission.
-I couldn't tell you precisely what it was in that note I sent you just in case it fell into the wrong hands, but all you need to do is unscramble the phrase I gave you-UPTEMPOS HAUNT, you'll remember.
+I couldn't tell you precisely what it was in that note I sent you just in case it fell into the wrong hands, but all you need to do is unscramble the phrase I gave you - UPTEMPOS HAUNT, you'll remember.
 All too simple, really.
 But look, you've done it.
 We're back!
 Big time!"
 He smiled broadly with that remark, then put his hand on my shoulder and looked me in the eye.

 "Now, there's just one last thing I need you to do for me.
 The key, of course.
-Start with the fruits of your traveling labors, and convert it into its order number.
-Then take the place we're standing together right now, and convert it into its order number, too.
-Divide the former by the latter, and fill in the last two blanks of the key with the number that results."
+Start with the fruits of your traveling labors [WY], and convert it into its order number.
+[State #44] Then take the place we're standing together right now [State #2], and convert it into its order number, too.
+Divide the former by the latter, and fill in the last two blanks of the key with the number that results.
+[22]

 "That's it, my friend.
 Right there.
 Where it all started.
 Well, truth be told, I was there before it was.
 Helped get the whole thing up and running.
 They even gave me a nice statue for it.
-But my point is, without that key there in front of you - the sixteenth section in particular - we couldn't join this splendid puzzle thing you looped me into.
+But my point is, without that key there in front of you - the fourteenth section in particular - we couldn't join this splendid puzzle thing you looped me into at all.
 But with it, I'm confident we can.
 So good work!"